Belgium to extend life of two nuclear reactors by 10 years | Headlines

 - Belgium

-Belgium has reached an agreement with French utility Engie to extend the life of two nuclear reactors by 10 years, the prime minister said on Monday, overturning a plan to exit nuclear power in 2025 in the face of the war in Ukraine.
+Belgium has reached an agreement with French utility Engie to extend the life of two nuclear reactors by 10 years, the prime minister said on Monday, overturning a plan to exit nuclear power in 2025 as the war in Ukraine has changed energy strategy.

 Belgium had planned to exit nuclear power entirely in 2025, but Russia's invasion of Ukraine has forced the government to rethink plans to rely more on natural gas.
-Belgium's electricity network operator had warned that Belgium would face a significant shortage in the winter of 2026-2027 without the nuclear extension.
-The country will still need to find a solution to plug a potential gap in 2025-2026.
+Belgium's electricity network operator has warned that Belgium would face a significant shortage in the winter of 2026 to 2027 without the nuclear extension.

+Belgium's six operating nuclear reactors have a combined capacity of about 5 gigawatt and generate about half of the country's electricity, World Nuclear Association data show.
+One reactor, Doel 3, closed last year and the others had all been due to close in 2025.
+Even after extending Doel 4 and Tihange 3 - which have combined capacity of two GW and entered service in 1985 - Belgium will still need to plug a potential power generation gap in 2025 to 2026.

-De Croo said that while there was an agreement in principle to extend the life of the two reactors, not all details of the agreement had been finalised.
-He said that the price of the electricity that the reactors would produce would be based on a UK-style "Contract for Difference" regulated-asset-base scheme, details of which will be discussed with Engie in the coming weeks and months.
+De Croo said while there was an agreement in principle on the extension, not all details had been finalised.
+He said the price of the reactors' electricity would be based on a UK-style "Contract for Difference" regulated-asset-base scheme, details of which will be discussed with Engie in coming months.

-The reactors, which both entered service in 1985, account for 35% Belgium's nuclear power capacity with about 2 gigawatts combined.
-Belgian Energy Minister Tinne Van der Straeten said the reactors would be operated through a joint company in which Engie and the Belgian state would be shareholders.
+Belgian Energy Minister Tinne Van der Straeten said a joint company in which Engie and the Belgian state would be equal shareholders will operate the reactors.
+Engie said in a statement that "both parties confirm their objective to make reasonable endeavours to restart the Doel 4 and Tihange 3 nuclear units in November 2026".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)